bakins/alertmanager-config-controller/README.md

     smtp_from: 'alertmanager@example.org'
 ```

-In this example, we expect the controller to be ran with the selector argument set like `--sector=type=alertmanager`.
+In this example, we expect the controller to be ran with the selector argument set like `--selector=type=alertmanager`.

 The controller will parse the `spec` to ensure it is a valid global configuration.